 The last attribute to be added is Comment, which will keep notes and thoughts about a person.
 When adding this attribute, accept the default data type, String.
 However, the length value needs to be changed.
 To avoid any guessing while determining the appropriate length of comments, simply set the length of the Comment attribute string to Open-ended.
-For this select Open-ended check box in Properties.
+For this select Open-ended checkbox in Properties.

 Figure 4-26.
 Setting length of Comment attribute string to Open-ended

 Keeping in mind the task requirements, you should create another set of attributes where contact information of people will be stored.
-You might conclude that since you have created Contact types catalog, then should add the Contact type attribute of the CatalogRef.ContactTypes type, that will keep the information about the type of the contact.
+You might conclude that since you have created Contact types catalog, then should add the Contact type attribute of the CatalogRef.ContactTypes type, that will keep the information about the type of contact.
 Then add at least one more attribute that will store the value of that contact, and name it Contact value.
-In other words, to store a person's address, you will have to select the Address as the type of the contact, and then input the actual address in Contact value attribute.
+In other words, to store a person's address, you will have to select the Address as the type of contact, and then input the actual address in the Contact value attribute.

 At this point, consider one more thing.
 Once you will need to keep more than one contact, if you will store them in the same way as described above, you will have to add as many pairs of Contact type/Contact value attributes as you need to keep a required variety of contacts.
 But it breaks down the efficiency of the storage since every person will have own pairs of data.
 Furthermore, every time a new type of contact appears, you will be required to add a new pair of attributes.
-This procedure have to be repeated each time a new piece of information occur.
+This procedure has to be repeated each time a new piece of information occurs.

 Fortunately, there is no need to do that.
-It is clear that every person has an own set of contact information.
+It is clear that every person has their own set of contact information.
 1C:Enterprise 8 solves this problem by allowing you to create tables for each catalog item.

 Add the Contacts tabular section for People catalog.
 Click Add tabular section , and then name the table Contacts.